 About Djemila

 Djemila in Algeria is an archaeological site housing the ruins of a UNESCO-inscribed Ancient Roman settlement.
-Founded under the name Cuicil, it is thought that Djemila was first established between 96 and 98 AD under the Emperor Nerva and occupied until the fifth or sixth century.
+Founded under the name Cuicil, it is thought that Djemila was first established between 96 and 98 AD under the Emperor Nerva and was occupied until the fifth or sixth century.

 Today, Djemila houses a wealth of Ancient Roman ruins such as those of the Arch of Caracalla, a well-preserved bath complex, temples such as the Temple of Venus Genitrix and the theatre built by Emperor Antoninus Pius.
-Djemila has been a UNESCO World Heritage site since 1982.

 Featured In